 Country Studied: Romania

-Types of learning difficulties the Best Practice is supporting:
+Type of learning difficulty the case study is supporting:

 - Reading and writing difficulties